Last updated: December 11, 2023

 Cash out refinance tax implications

 A cash out refinance offers a way to tap into your home equity without getting a second mortgage.
-It lets you refinance your existing mortgage and update its terms while borrowing additional cash from your equity to use for things such as home improvements, debt consolidation, or emergency expenses.
-However, taking out cash during a refinance may make many homeowners wonder about potential tax charges or deductions related to the process.
-To simplify your refinance, we’ve broken down what you need to know about the tax implications of a cash out refinance.
+It lets you refinance your existing mortgage and update its terms while borrowing additional cash from your equity for things such as home improvements, debt consolidation, or emergency expenses.
+However, taking out cash during a refinance may make many homeowners wonder about potential tax charges or deductions.
+To simplify, we’ve broken down what you need to know about the tax implications of a cash out refinance.

 Is a cash out refinance taxable?